mikeconley/myqonly/CONTRIBUTING.md

 [sinon-chrome](https://www.npmjs.com/package/sinon-chrome) is used to mock out the WebExtension APIs, and some (very) basic unit tests exist within the test directory.
 You can run those tests with `yarn test`.

+You may need to set the `FIREFOX_BIN` environment variable, pointed at a local Firefox instance in order for the Karma launcher to launch it.

 Manual testing can be done by running `yarn test:manual`, which will open up a fresh instance of Firefox with MyQOnly installed.

 # Debugging